Formosa Plastics Group Museum

-The Formosa Plastics Group Museum is located on the grounds of Chang Gung University in Taiwan.
-After opening to the public in 2004, it became a tourist attraction in Taoyuan.
-The museum has six above-ground exhibition floors and one basement exhibition area covering over 8,000 square meters.
-Its main purpose is to educate the general public in regards to the two FPG founders, Wang Yung-Ching and Wang Yung Tsai.
+The Formosa Plastics Group Museum is a museum located at Chang Gung University in Taoyuan, Taiwan.
+The museum, which opened to the public in 2004, has six above-ground exhibition floors and one basement exhibition area, covering over 8,000 square meters.
+Its main purpose is to educate the general public about the two Formosa Plastics Group (FPG) founders, Wang Yung-ching and Wang Yung-tsai.

-Free individual, scheduled group, and holiday tours, as well as recorded audio guides are available to visitors.

 Architecture

 1st Floor: The Spirit of the Formosa Plastics Group

 The lobby features the museum's first acquisition, a fifty-thousand-year-old piece of petrified wood at its center.
 The FPG motto and logo are exhibited on a gold-colored matted steel plate.
-Digitized panels present the history of the FPG enterprise, including its development and overall values.
+Digitized panels present the history of the FPG enterprise, including its development and core values.

 2nd Floor: Memorial to the FPG Founder

-This exhibit displays several noteworthy episodes from the founders' lives, beginning from the period of Japanese occupation in the early 20th century.
+This exhibit displays several noteworthy episodes from the founders' lives, starting from the period of Japanese occupation in the early 20th century.
 Dioramas feature wax figures engaging in various activities.

 3rd Floor: FPG’s Plastic and Textile Business

-This floor features the early days of the FPG's history, when it employed primitive ox-carts to transport plastics powders and antique textile machines and the role they play in the company's future development into a modern plastics and textiles enterprise.
+This floor features the early days of FPG's history when primitive ox-carts were used to transport plastic powders and antique textile machines played a significant role in the company's future development into a modern plastics and textiles enterprise.

 4th Floor: FPG’s Sixth Naphtha Cracking Plant and Electronics Business

 Placed along an artificial cavern, a series of small dioramas and models explain the processes of exploration and production for oil, natural gas and coal.
-Beyond these is a bird’s eye view of the entire of Sixth Naphtha Cracking Plant displayed in miniature beneath a high-strength glass floor.
+Beyond these is a bird’s eye view of the entire Sixth Naphtha Cracking Plant displayed in miniature beneath a high-strength glass floor.
 In the fourth floor’s concluding exhibit, the development of FPG’s electronics business is illustrated by the evolution of computer components and circuit boards.

 5th Floor: Heavy Transportation Industries, Biotechnology and Green Energy

-As they enter the FPG Heavy Transport exhibition, visitors are greeted by models of FPG’s first chemical and oil tankers as well as full sized cargo truck cab.
+As visitors enter the FPG Heavy Transport exhibition, visitors are greeted by models of FPG’s first chemical and oil tankers as well as full sized cargo truck cab.
 Here, information is available featuring FPG’s globalization and expansion into green energy at the Earth Conservation Theater.
 Visitors can also experience driving an electric vehicle, manipulate LED lighting and try out other interactive exhibits.

 6th Floor: Giving Back to Society

 The motif for this floor follows FPG’s creed: “That which is given by society should, in turn, be repaid for the betterment of society.”
-FPG has been involved with the community, including investment in educational institutions (including the establishment of three universities and assisting in the reconstruction schools after the 1999 Jiji earthquake), the Chang Gung Hospitals, and the Chang Gung Health and Cultural Village.
-In addition, FPG has an ongoing commitment to the advancement of medical education and health care in Taiwan and to the protection of disadvantage groups.
+FPG has been actively involved with the community, including investments in educational institutions, including the establishment of three universities and assisting in the reconstruction of schools after the 1999 Jiji earthquake, the Chang Gung Hospitals, and the Chang Gung Health and Cultural Village.
+Additionally, FPG has an ongoing commitment to the advancement of medical education and healthcare in Taiwan, as well as the protection of disadvantaged groups.